-Neuroprotective effects are likely result of decreasing protein carbonyl, and lipid peroxidation in the brain, dendritic arborization augmentation, increased Na+/K+/ATPase activity, inhibition of tyrosinase and acetylcholinesterase .
-N. Giribabu et al., (2014) reports C. asiatica has the ability to stimulate nerve cell regeneration in vitro (a significant finding) .
-This study was able to prove in their research that this botanical provides protective effects in the hippocampus against diabetes induced damage, and suggested this was through anti inflammatory, and antioxidant effects. these effects were reflected by ATPase activity in this region of the brain.
+Neuroprotective effects are likely the result of decreasing protein carbonyl, and lipid peroxidation in the brain, dendritic arborization augmentation, increased Na+/K+/ATPase activity, inhibition of tyrosinase and acetylcholinesterase .
+N. Giribabu et al., (2014) reports C. asiatica may stimulate nerve cell regeneration in vitro (a significant finding) .
+This study was able to prove in their research that this botanical provides protective effects in the hippocampus against diabetes-induced damage, and suggested this was through anti-inflammatory, and antioxidant effects.
+These effects were reflected by ATPase activity in this region of the brain.

 The hippocampus of the brain is involved in both short, and long term memory.
-Both hyperglycemia, and hypoglycemia has been shown to cause hippocampal injury which may lead to amnesia, or other memory disorders such as alzheimer's.
+Both hyperglycemia and hypoglycemia has been shown to cause hippocampal injury which may lead to amnesia or other memory disorders such as Alzheimer's disease.

-Centella asiatica succas has been shown to reduce liver tumors, and may prove useful in preventing and treating liver cancers.
-A few studies have shown this botanical has an ability to induce apoptosis in many types of cancer, and produces cytotoxic effects on fibroblast cells [1, 3].
+Centella asiatica succas has been shown to reduce liver tumors and may prove useful in preventing and treating liver cancers.
+A few studies have shown this botanical can induce apoptosis in many types of cancer and produces cytotoxic effects on fibroblast cells [1, 3].